 How much does ReSharper cost?

 The Resharper licensing model has definitely got a lot more complex over the years.
-Nowadays, there are several options.
-Resharper, Resharper Ultimate, All JetBrains products.
-The amount you pay per year also varies based on how long you've had a license for (if you keep subscribing the costs go down).
-I use the Resharper normal license and if you're starting off then that's $239 per year.
+Nowadays, there are several bundles you can buy.
+Resharper basic, Resharper ultimate, and do not forget Resharper with all JetBrains products.
+The amount you pay per year also varies based on how long you've had a license (if you keep subscribing the costs go down).
+I use the Resharper normal license and at the time of writing the cost is $239 per year.

 Is Resharper Too Expensive

-Many companies/developers argue that Resharper costs too much.
-That's a question that you'll have to decide for yourself.
+Many companies and developers argue that Resharper costs too much.
+That is definitely a question that you'll have to decide for yourself.
 In terms of time-saving, Resharper can easily save you, at a conservative guess, say 10 minutes a day, which over a year totals nearly 50 hours.

-I've spent countless hours over my career refactoring projects for clients, before and after Resharper.
-I remember working on one web forms project for a company whose name changed.
-My boss at the time wanted all the namespaces, assembly etc.. updated to reflect this (I still have no idea why!!!).
+I've spent countless hours over my career refactoring projects for clients, before and after I started using Resharper.
+I remember working on a web forms project for a company.
+My boss at the time wanted all the namespaces, assembly etc.. updated to reflect a change in the companies name.
 I think the process took just over 2 days in total because as soon as I started changing names, I ended up with thousands of compile errors... that was a bad day.

-Resharper also comes with a more powerful global renaming feature.
-If I rename something ReSharper it will automatically update its references in views, comments, headers etc...
-I've done some similar global renaming afterward using Resharper and I've managed to get it done within 10-20 minutes.
-2 days and lots of frustration whittled down to 10 minutes and a tool that does it all for you makes me happy at least :)
+Resharper comes with a more powerful global renaming feature compared to the default Visual Studio one.
+If I rename something, ReSharper will still refactor all the same thing as vanilla Visual Studio, plus it will also refactor views and comments.
+I've done some similar global renaming since I started using Resharper and I've managed to get it done within 10-20 minutes.
+2 days and lots of frustration whittled down to 30 minutes, which makes me happy 😊

-It's the same as the global auto remove unused namespaces features, one company I worked in, didn't want you to check any code file in with an unused using statement (pain in the bum), without Resharper, that is a very tedious goal to aim for.
+Another time-saver is the global auto-remove unused namespaces feature.
+One company I worked in, didn't want you to check any classes that contained an unused using statement (pain in the bum), if you did it failed the build.
+Without Resharper, that is a very tedious goal to aim for as it takes a lot of trial and error with the build server to get things working 😢

 Is ReSharper worth the money... the choice is yours!

 I guess this review is pretty biased as I've been using Resharper for many years and I've never looked back.
-You can pretty much get to work with Resharper straight away and with a little bit of extra effort to learn a few extra shortcuts your workflow will get faster and faster.
+You can start to use Resharper as soon as you install it.
+With a little bit of extra conscious effort to learn a few extra shortcuts, your workflow will get faster and faster, you will become a coding legend!
 So, if you're working with Visual Studio for long periods of time, Resharper pretty much pays for itself.
-Sure it would be great if Microsoft simply brought Jetbrains and implemented Resharper into Visual Studio.
+Sure it would be great if Microsoft simply brought Jetbrains and integrated Resharper into Visual Studio but that is not an option currently.

 A Visual Studio license isn't cheap in the first place and no one wants to pay extra costs.
-If you use Visual Studio and you're committed to using.NET then paying a little extra to ensure your code is written to a higher standard and makes your life more enjoyable is a small price to me.
+If you use Visual Studio and you're committed to using .NET, paying a little extra to ensure your code is written to a higher standard and makes your life more enjoyable is a small price to me.
 I personally value my time, so Resharper is a no-brainer for me.
+Happy Coding 🤘